 Specifically, one part of normalizing revenues consists of either increasing or decreasing the test year weather related sales volumes to reflect the difference between the normal and actual heating degree days.
 (A heating degree day is calculated as the difference in the average daily temperature and 65 degrees Fahrenheit.)
-This average daily temperature constitutes normal weather and is determined based on the previous thirty years weather data.
+This average daily temperature constitutes normal weather and is determined based on the previous thirty years' weather data.1

-Since normal weather rarely occurs, this has two impacts:
+Normal weather rarely occurs.
+This has two impacts:

 - (1) The customers' bills fluctuate dramatically due to changes in weather from month to month; and - (2) The gas companies earn more or less than their authorized rate of return.
 For example, if weather is colder than normal, then more gas than anticipated in the rate case will be sold.
-This results in higher customer bills and overearnings for the company.
-On the other hand, if weather is warmer than normal, less gas than anticipated in the rate case will be sold, the customers' bills will be lower and the company will underearn.
+This results in higher customer bills and over-earnings for the company.
+On the other hand, if weather is warmer than normal, less gas than anticipated in the rate case will be sold, the customers' bills will be lower and the company will under-earn.